-As difficult as that all was, what I struggled with the most was feeling out of place in the gay community.
+As difficult as that all was, what I struggled with the most was feeling out of place in the gay community as a bisexual woman.
 Meeting potential boyfriends was far easier than meeting potential girlfriends, so I often was coupled with a heterosexual man making me also “appear” heterosexual to most people.
 Even when I wasn’t coupled with a man, most of my friends in the gay community knew I had been, and I just never quite fit in.
 There was always this unspoken feeling of being “not gay enough.”

 Fast forward 15 years.
 I’ve moved to Portland, Oregon where I’m surrounded by amazing, beautiful LGBTQ communities and a growing acceptance of bisexuality.
 I searched for fellow bisexual women and could not find them, so I created a meetup and a FB group and enjoyed a real “If you build it, they will come” experience.

 This all brings me to being frozen, with my bare ass mid-air.

 Being bisexual is not easy.
 I’m still navigating it and what it means ladies.
-Bi-curious women reach out to me all of the time asking for tips on how to explore their own sexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey and just starting to explore what we know about women’s sexuality.
+Bi-curious women reach out to me all of the time asking for tips on how to explore their own bisexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey and just starting to explore what we know about women’s sexuality.

 Here is the good news: none of us have to do it alone.
-I reached out to my awesome PDX Bisexual Women’s Group, and my partner-in-crime Kelli Davis reached out to her network of women; and we gathered all of the thoughts, advice, and tips that we could to share.
+I reached out to my awesome PDX Bisexual Women’s Group and gathered all of the thoughts, advice, and tips that we could to share.

-If you are questioning your sexuality, considering bisexuality and think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.
+If you are questioning your sexuality, considering bisexuality, or think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.

 Note: Please note, there are other names/labels for those who identify as something other than gay, heterosexual or bisexual.
 For the sake of simplicity and staying authentic to my experience, I’m using, “Bisexual” in this article.

 15 Tips for women exploring bisexuality